ensembleanalytics/ensembleci/README.md

 # Building On dbt Core

-Timeflow is built around the open source project [dbt Core](https://github.com/dbt-labs/dbt-core), a new but rapidly adopted tool that is used for defining and executing data transformation pipelines using SQL.
+Ensemble CI is built around the open source project [dbt Core](https://github.com/dbt-labs/dbt-core), a new but rapidly adopted tool that is used for defining and executing data transformation pipelines using SQL.

 Though dbt Core [moves Data Engineering forward](https://timeflow.systems/blog/how-dbt-enables-a-software) by enabling best practices such as source controlled SQL, reusable modular code and automated testing, it does not impose a development process or "path to production".